Antisemitism in China: People's Republic of China

 In 2023, articles that interpreted the Fugu Plan as an antisemitic conspiracy theory against China went viral on Chinese social media.
 Following the discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant, conspiracy theories spread in China that the Tokyo Electric Power Company was financed by Jewish people.

 Antisemitic reactions to the Gaza war were widespread on Chinese state media and social media.
 Antisemitic comments are not removed from Chinese social media sites such as Xiaohongshu.
 Sympathetic portrayals of Hamas have proliferated on Bilibili.
 In a November 2023 interview with Voice of America, Israel's ambassador to China, Irit Ben-Abba, spoke about China–Israel relations and antisemitism on the Chinese Internet, stating that "The antisemitic, anti-Israel discourse that we saw quite intensively in the last month has subsided", and arguing that China's relations with Israel have not changed, as according to Ben-Abba, there is still significant admiration of Israel and Jews.
 China Central Television (CCTV) falsely claimed that "Jews represent just 3% of the American population but control 70% of its wealth."
 In response to the 2024 pro-Palestinian protests on university campuses, former editor-in-chief of the Global Times Hu Xijin stated that the protests show that "Jewish political and business alliance's control over American public opinion has declined."

 Antisemitic tropes have also been spread online by the Ministry of Public Security's Spamouflage influence operation.
 In October 2024, The Washington Post reported that Spamouflage targeted U.S. representative Barry Moore (R-AL) with accusations that he won his primary because of "the bloody Jewish consortium," as well as calling him a "Jewish dog", among other antisemitic tropes.
 Moore has been critical of the Chinese Communist Party, and as a result, he has expressed support for Taiwanese independence.
 Moore is not Jewish.

+In 2025, Xiao Junzheng, China's ambassador to Israel, stated that "[t]here is no fertile ground for antisemitism in China, nor would the Chinese government allow it to exist or develop in the country."
+This includes an article he published in Israel Hayom, remarks he made during a visit to the Chaim Herzog Museum of the Jewish Soldier in World War II, and a speech he delivered at the 9th Annual Conference on Israel's China Policy.

+In February 2026, the Embassy of China in Tel Aviv stated that a report by the Jewish People Policy Institute on antisemitism in China contained "unfounded accusations and malicious smears."
+The report claimed that antisemitism is on the rise in China, with antisemitic rhetoric shifting from the fringes of cyberspace to official media, academia, and state-sanctioned discourse, and that an "antisemitic wave" emerged following the 2021 and 2023 Gaza conflicts.